 It is estimated that over one billion Valentine’s Day cards are sent globally which when laid end to end would stretch around the world five times.
 Over 36 million V boxes of chocolates are sold each year.
 All of the products purchased and consumed cause more carbon dioxide emissions than driving around the entire world almost 4,000 times.

-While the V day activities may be casual or formal, yet it has a great impact on the environment in terms of generation of Green House Gases and huge quantity of waste generated, which has to be stored, transported and disposed.
-Go Green this Valentine Day and celebrate it in an environment-friendly manner so as not to cause any harm to our finite resources and causing any type of air, water or solid pollution.
+While the Valentine’s Day activities may be casual or formal, yet it has a great impact on the environment in terms of generation of greenhouse gases and huge quantity of waste generated, which has to be stored, transported and disposed.
+Go Green this Valentine’s Day and celebrate it in an environment-friendly manner so as not to cause any harm to our finite resources and causing any type of air, water or soil pollution.